minaandrawos/RealTimeFileLogger/README.md

 **How to run:**

  - Make sure you have Python 3.
- - Clone this repository.
+ - Clone this repository: `git clone https://github.com/minaandrawos/RealTimeFileLogger.git`.
- - Run `python rtfilelogger.py`, assuming that the `python` commands invokes python3 in your terminal.
+ - Run `python rtfilelogger.py`, assuming that the `python` command invokes python3 in your terminal, otherwise the command is likely `python3`
  - In Linux, you might need to run `sudo apt-get install python3-tk`.

 That's it.
 The project does not use any third party packages.
 It relies on Tkinter for the UI, which in a lot of cases comes pre-loaded with Python.